 - A letter of recommendation from a STEM teacher in high school (may include the letter of recommendation already submitted as part of your Common Application)

-- CSS PROFILE and the Free Application for Federal Student Aid (FAFSA) submitted by January 1
+- The Free Application for Federal Student Aid (FAFSA) submitted by January 1

 - SAT or ACT scores that are competitive for admission (submission of test scores is optional)